GregRos911/tidylink/README.md

 ## ⚙️ Core Features

 - 🔐 Authentication via Clerk
-- 🔗 Create and manage clean, verified short links
+- 🔗 Create and manage clean, verified short links and QR Codes
-- 🧠 AI-generated page content (planned)
 - 📊 Usage tracking and analytics dashboard (in progress)
 - 🧩 Built using TypeScript + Tailwind CSS for maintainable and responsive code